Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Why It Matters

-• The future of networking is in NetDevOps and treating infrastructure as code, and an automation platform that supports CI/CD pipelines and practices enables network teams to evolve.
+• The future of networking is in NetDevOps and treating infrastructure as code, and an orchestration platform that supports CI/CD pipelines and practices enables network teams to evolve.

-• With a northbound integration, the solution can expose automations to be called as steps in a CI/CD pipeline.
+• With northbound integration, the solution can expose workflows to be called via API as steps in a CI/CD pipeline.

-• With a southbound integration, the solution can call pipelines as part of an automation workflow.
+• With southbound integration, the solution can make a call to a pipeline as part of an orchestrated workflow.

 Solution Evaluation Questions